Bote Breeze Aero Review

 Stability

-We took the Bote Breeze Aero out in calm conditions as well as 10 to 15 mile winds and boat chop.
+We took the Breeze Aero out in calm conditions as well as in 10 to 15-mile winds and boat chop.
 Our paddling testers ranged from those with experience on both inflatable and foam core boards to total beginners.
-All agreed that this board is, comparatively, a favorite regardless of conditions.
-The Breeze Aero is designed to sit in the perfect position on the water which allows it to roll smoothly over waves with minimal rocking or bouncing.
+For all, this board was a favorite regardless of conditions.
+It is designed to sit in the perfect position on the water, allowing it to roll smoothly over waves with minimal rocking or bouncing.
 It absorbed the movement of waves and chop enough to allow paddlers to have a consistent sense of steadiness regardless of conditions.
-Dogs wandering the deck had little effect on the stability of the board and were willing to ride with us in wavy conditions.
+Dogs wandering the deck had little effect on the board's stability and were willing to ride with us even in wavy conditions.

-This board comes in two lengths: 10 feet, 8 inches, and 11 feet, 6 inches (we tested the 10-foot, 8-inch length).
-Our testers were of small to average size paddlers and all felt confident on the smaller board.
-They were able to stand with ease on wind-created waves and among rolling boat waves.
-Our resident Yogini even felt confident balancing in a crow pose upon this board.
+This board comes in two lengths: 10'6", and 11'6" (we tested the 10'6" length).
+Our testers were all small to average-sized paddlers and felt confident on the smaller board.
+They could easily stand in waves from both wind and nearby boats.
+Our resident Yogini even felt confident balancing in a crow pose on this board.

 Glide Performance

-While not as fast as other boards on flat water, we found that the Bote floated along steadily with a rhythmic paddle stroke.
-It has a tapered nose and a longer center fin, both of which contribute to an overall feeling of steadiness.
+While not as fast as other boards on flat water, we found that the Breeze Aero floated along steadily with a rhythmic paddle stroke.
+Its tapered nose and longer center fin contribute to an overall feeling of steadiness.

-In calm conditions, with a consistent paddle stroke, we were able to retain an easy pace.
-In calm conditions, and with a stronger stroke, our testers were able to go about 100 feet in 30 seconds.
-It's not going to win any races, but it feels sturdy and manageable.
+In calm conditions, with a consistent paddle stroke, we could retain an easy pace.
+With a stronger stroke (still in calm conditions), our testers could go about 100 feet in 30 seconds.
+This board won't win any races, but it feels sturdy and manageable.
 When we took it out in 10 to 15 mph winds and boat chop, our beginner paddlers felt comfortable both on their knees and standing.
-The Bote managed easily when facing into the waves and surfed smoothly into shore.
+The Breeze managed easily when facing into the waves and surfed smoothly to the shore.

 Maneuverability

-Testers noted that the padding on the back provides a good grip when stepping back for turns.
-Even when broadside to the waves, we were able to easily redirect ourselves.
-Once again, in this metric, the Breeze Aero is not the fastest, but it scored high with paddlers due to how easily it maneuvered in all conditions.
+Testers noted that the padding on the back of this board provides a good grip when stepping back for turns.
+Even when broadside to the waves, we could easily redirect ourselves.
+Once again, the Breeze Aero is not the fastest, but it scored high with paddlers due to how easily it maneuvered in all conditions.

-The bag has multiple adjustments including side and back straps which help to bind everything in place or attach items to the outside.
+We appreciate the quality of the bag the Breeze comes with and the fact that the zipper allows it to open fully.
+The board folds up relatively easily with all its components, leaving some room to stash personal gear inside.
+The bag has multiple adjustments, including side and back straps, which help to bind everything in place or attach items to the outside.
 It features a rear back pad and padded straps for comfort.
-Inside there is a small pocket for tucking away loose items.
-We were impressed that Bote has included a chest strap which makes it more comfortable for longer travels.
-The fabric is of good quality and appears durable.
-It was comfortable even for paddlers of smaller stature.
+Inside, there is a small pocket for tucking away loose items.
+We were impressed that Bote has included a chest strap, which makes it more comfortable for longer travels and comfortable even for paddlers of smaller stature.
+We took it for a hike to an alpine lake and had zero issue carrying it for a couple of miles.

-Once inflated, the board itself is easy to carry to and from the water.
-The front, back, and center handles are useful for pulling it into and out of the water.
-The additional D-rings on the sides are useful for attaching a shoulder strap.
-At just 20 pounds, it is an incredibly lightweight board considering the focus on durability and stability in the build.
+Once inflated, the board is easy to carry to and from the water.
+The front, back, and center handles are useful for pulling it into and out of the water, and the additional D-rings on the sides are great for attaching a shoulder strap.
+At just 20 pounds, this is an incredibly lightweight board, especially considering the build's focus on durability and stability.

-It is our duty to test out every component of each board including manually pumping every one.
-The Breeze Aero comes with a single chamber dual stage pump.
-A switch on the side can be adjusted to make it easier to add the last few pounds of air.
-As with most hand pumps, the last few pounds of air are the most difficult part of what we've come to refer to as "the warm-up."
-The dual stage makes this effort a little bit easier.
+It is our duty to test out every component of each board, including manually pumping every one multiple times.
+The Breeze Aero comes with a single-chamber dual-stage pump.
+A switch on the side can be adjusted to make adding the last few pounds of air easier.
+As with most hand pumps, the last few pounds of air are the most difficult part of what we've come to refer to as “the warm-up.”
+The dual stage makes this effort a little bit easier, and we found this board to be on the easier end for inflating of the inflatable boards we tested.

-One aspect of the pump that is incredibly helpful is that the hose can be plugged into the opposite side of the pump to deflate the board.
-Pumping all the air out before rolling it up makes a significant difference when packing it up.
-It took about 8 minutes to pump up this board.
-The initial deflation took 30 seconds and an additional 2 minutes and 30 seconds to empty completely using the pump.
+One incredibly helpful aspect is that the hose can be plugged into the opposite side of the pump to deflate the board.
+Pumping all the air out before rolling up the board makes a significant difference when packing it up.
+It took us about eight minutes to pump up this board.
+The initial deflation took 30 seconds and an additional two and a half minutes to empty completely using the pump.

-Bote has created a comparatively affordable board with a basic setup that performs well for beginner and intermediate paddlers who want to improve their skills.
-With a tapered nose and 6-inch height, the Breeze Aero cuts through waves making it manageable for beginners as they build their confidence in chop and wind.
-The front-end bungee provides cargo space for basic items.
+Bote has created a comparatively affordable board with a basic setup that performs well for beginner and intermediate paddlers wanting to improve their skills.
+With a tapered nose and 6-inch height, the Breeze Aero cuts through waves, making it manageable for beginners as they build their confidence in chop and wind.
+The front-end bungee provides cargo space for basic items you'll want for a day out.
 Handles in the front, back, and center can be used for carrying, lifting, and loading.

-The Bote Breeze Aero is a favorite among beginner and intermediate paddlers.
-What it lacks in frills it makes up for in quality design and materials.
-It's a durable board that handles mixed conditions well and is a great choice for those seeking a basic board for getting out on the water.
-We give it our Best Buy Award.
+The Bote Breeze Aero is a favorite among beginner and intermediate paddlers and a great overall value.
+What it lacks in frills, it makes up for in quality design and materials.
+It's a durable board that handles mixed conditions well and is a great choice for those seeking something basic and functional.
+If you're ready to reach beyond the basics, we love the Bluefin Cruise Carbon, which feels like a rigid board.
+If you just want to get out on the water for cheap, the FunWater 11 and the ROC Scout are not to be missed.